 While it is not certain how long there have been people living in the Niagara area, estimates usually range between 5,000 and 8,000 years.
-Little is known about the earliest inhabitants of the region, but later residents have left a rich and exciting history.
+Little is known about the earliest inhabitants of the region, but later residents have left a rich and exciting the Seneca, who were called "Keepers of the Western Door".